kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.scale:
 .. attribute:: Node.scale

     Gets or sets the node scale, as :class:`geometry.Vector`.
+X value of the vector is used to scale the node in the X axis, while Y value is used to scale it in the Y axis.
+Negative value of X or Y is possible - it will make the node to be rendered as a mirror reflection in X and/or Y axis respectively.

     .. code-block:: python